SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Synthetic Data Generation System

 \textbf{Accessories.} We also add template accessories $T_{accessories}$ to our model, such as glasses, shoes, hats, and headphones.
 All accessories are pre-assembled on an SMPL-X template with a uniform body shape.
 These accessories can be transferred to models with the same topology, ensuring consistent deformation across all models in accordance with changes in the shape $\beta$ of SMPL-X. The corresponding bone weights of the human body model's vertices are transferred to the nearest accessories' vertices, ensuring that these accessories are correctly driven by the armature.

-\textbf{Procedural texture.} The procedural textures $T_{procedural} = \{T_{pattern}, T_{decals}, T_{bump}, P_{mapping}\}$ used in clothing are composed of multiple pre-set textures by alpha blending as demonstrated in Figure \ref{fig:ProceduralTexturing} (c).
+\textbf{Procedural texture.} The procedural garment textures $T_{procedural} = \{T_{pattern}, T_{decals}, T_{bump}, P_{mapping}\}$ used in clothing are composed of multiple pre-set textures by alpha blending as demonstrated in Figure \ref{fig:ProceduralTexturing} (c).
 The pattern texture $T_{pattern}$ and decals texture $T_{decals}$ serve as layered masks to elevate the style and color, while the bump texture $T_{bump}$ functions as a height map, adding detailed normal information to the clothing's surface.
 The mapping parameters $P_{mapping}$ control the coordination of all the textures in the UV space.
-Besides, we build a similar texture template for SMPL-X, in which we pre-draw layered masks to separate different body features, such as skin, lips, eyebrows, and eyes, allowing for color adjustment and blending in specific regions.
+Besides, to procedurally create body mesh textures, we build a similar texture template SMPL-X, in which we pre-draw layered masks to separate different body features, such as skin, lips, and freckles, allowing for color adjustment and blending in specific regions as in Figure \ref{fig:SesneDressing}.

 Combining all the elements above, as shown in Figure~\ref{fig:model-compare}, we obtain human body models with the same high quality as RenderPeople~\cite{rp}.
 Besides, it is challenging to expand the types of body shape and clothing available for real scans, but our model can be easily scaled by randomly sampling each component.